kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 ### Example Model-Aware Routing using Body-Based Routing (BBR)

-This guide assumes you have already setup the cluster for basic model serving as described in the [`Getting started`](index.md) guide and this guide describes the additional steps needed from that point onwards in order to deploy and exercise an example of routing across multiple models.
+This guide assumes you have already setup the cluster for basic model serving as described in the [`Getting started`](index.md) guide and this guide describes the additional steps needed from that point onwards in order to deploy and exercise an example of routing across multiple models and multiple LoRAs with many to one relationship of LoRAs to the base model.

 ### Deploy Body-Based Routing Extension